Palettes

 Grid Positions

-The grid maintains positional integrity - empty slots are preserved so your visual layout stays consistent.
-This is important for:
+The grid maintains positional integrity — empty slots are real positions, not gaps to be collapsed.
+This matters for:

 Palette Settings